mariadb-corporation/mariadb-columnstore-data-adapters/informatica-cloud-columnstore-bulk-connector/README.md

 Now the connector is ready to be uploaded to Informatica's deployment services.

-## Installation of the Connector in Informatica PowerCenter
+## Installation

-### Server
-Currently only RHEL 7 is supported as server operating system.

-1. Install the server part of the connector according to Informatica's documentation through the Informatica Administrator
+Once a new version of the connector is uploaded to Informatica's deployment service, Informatica will take care of the redistribution to all secure agents.
-2. Install the MariaDB ColumnStore [Bulk Data SDK](https://mariadb.com/downloads/mariadb-ax/data-adapters), of the same version as javamcsapi.jar used to build this connector
-3. Prepare the Columnstore.xml files that hold the connection information

-### Client
-1. Install the client part of the connector according to Informatica's documentation

-The installation of the MariaDB ColumnStore Bulk Data SDK is not required on the client side.